Exercise and Brain Health: How Physical Activity Boosts Cognitive Function

-While some of the risk factors for these conditions are out of your control, such as age, genetics, and family history, your overall health plays a role, too.
+Some of the risk factors for these conditions are out of your control, such as age, genetics, and family history.
+However, your overall health plays a role, too.
 In the event of an unexpected incident, such as a stroke, your general health and wellness become focal points for your recovery.

 The more proactive you are with your health, no matter your risk factors or circumstances, the greater your investment in your long-term health potential.
 Basically, staying healthy and active can help protect your brain.